gearglow/ReptiliaWithATwist/The List.md

 +++++

+### Room of Requirement, Hogwarts	1994/09/18 12:00

 The second marked event of September was Sunday the 18th, the day before Hermione's 15th birthday, and the day Elysia had organized for her birthday party.
 At noon, after a somewhat longer training session than usual, Elysia, Hermione, and Luna met all their friends in the entrance hall -- the Curse-Breaking 101 girls, the Weasleys, the Chasers, Neville, and the rest of the Gryffindor fourth-year girls, with whom Hermione's relationship had improved significantly after Elysia joined them.
 Parvati brought her sister Padma along as well.

 They were all dressed casually for the day.
-Elysia had on a houndstooth sundress with her Ironbelly-hide boots and jacket, and she'd taken the time to apply eyeliner and lip gloss.
+Elysia had on a red sundress with her Ironbelly-hide boots and jacket, and she'd taken the time to apply eyeliner and lip gloss.
 And judging from the glances both Hermione and Luna had been stealing, it was a good look on her.

 Luna was in an airy floral-pattern dress with a pale blue cardigan, which had Elysia stealing a few glances herself.
 Hermione was the only one not wearing a dress; she'd donned figure-hugging jeans and a gauzy white blouse over a lime-green cami, which set off her darker complexion and kept causing the other girls to almost walk into things.